Pokkisham: Production

 In early 2002, Cheran announced that he was going to make a film titled Pokkisham and Kanika would star alongside him.
 However he failed to find a financier and instead moved back to making Autograph (2004).
 Cheran then prepared to work on Pokkisham in 2004, after the release of Autograph but postponed the film after falling out with the new lead actress Meera Jasmine.
 He restarted work on the film in December 2005, after completing Thavamai Thavamirundhu (2005), and approached Sandhya to play the lead role.

 Soundtrack

 The soundtrack album was composed by the duo Sabesh–Murali.
+Pavithra Srinivasan from Rediff.com rated the album two out of five and wrote that "Considering the romantic genre of the film, the composers have gone all out to produce heart-wrenching numbers with familiar tunes and a potpourri of oft-heard songs.
+Some of them are pleasing while others aren't.
+The overall effect strikes you as quite average".

+Critical reception

+Bhama Devi Ravi from The Times of India wrote that "So many words and there is no let-up for nearly three hours.
+At the end of it all, you do not even empathise with the hero Cheran whose all-consuming love lasts over three decades".
+A critic from IANS wrote that "Pokkisham moves at a snail pace and is one of the drawbacks of the romance saga".